Price Interpretability of Prediction Markets: A Convergence Analysis: Exponential Utility and Risk Measure-Based Market

-The formulation of exponential utility-based MU function satisfies the conditions given in Theorem \ref{thm_Uconv}.
-Thus, the wealth allocation converges to some limiting allocation.
-Consequently, the instantaneous price process $\p_t$ also converges to some limiting price.
-Given utility function (\ref{eq:exp_U_Vj}), if the wealth vector is $\y_t=\big( y_{1,t}, \ldots, y_{I,t} \big)$, then the instantaneous price can be computed explicitly as $p_{i,t} = \frac{ \theta_i e^{-\beta y_{i,t} } }{\sum_{k=1}^I \theta_k e^{-\beta y_{k,t}}}$ for $i=1,\ldots, I$.
-Using this formula, we can compute the prices generated by the Trading Process \ref{algtrading} explicitly as follows.
+Since the exponential utility-based MU function satisfies the conditions outlined in Theorem \ref{thm_Uconv}, both wealth allocation and instantaneous prices converge to their respective limiting values.
+The following results characterize the evolution of market prices generated by Trading Process \ref{algtrading}.

-\begin{prop} Consider a market equipped with the exponential utility functions (\ref{eq:exp_U_Vj}).
-At time $t$, suppose the market state is $\{\x_{j,t}, \y_{t}\}$ and the instantaneous price is $\p_t$.
-If trader $j$ trades at period $t$, then after the trading, the price is updated to $\p_{t+1}$ as follows,
+\begin{proposition} \tb{ In a market equipped with the exponential utility functions defined in (\ref{eq:exp_U_Vj}), given the market state $\{\x_{j,t}, \y_{t}\}$ with the price $\p_t$ at time $t$, it has the following results: (a) If the $j$-th trader trades with the market maker, then the optimal trading amount is $\z^*=(z^*_1,\ldots,z^*_I)$ with